lubeda/EspHoMaTriXv2/README.md

 #### Step 2

-connect your ulanzi device to your host with USB-C and flash the firmware.
+Connect your ulanzi device to your host with USB-C and flash the firmware.

 #### Step 3

-Copy `EHMTX_easy_state.yaml` to your blueprint path (usually /config/blueprints/automation/) in a subfolder named  `ehmtxv2`.
+Copy the blueprints `EHMTX_easy_*.yaml` to your blueprint path (usually /config/blueprints/automation/) in a subfolder named  `ehmtxv2`.

 Reload your automations and have fun after configuring some automations with this blueprint.